 - To provide our customers water of the highest quality in a fair, efficient, and responsible manner

-- To manager the District’s assets in a prudent fashion
+- To manage the District’s assets in a prudent fashion

 - To promote the goals of the District as determined by the Board of Trustees